-(i) Most of the Directors attended the Board meeting;
+(i) All Directors had attended the Board meetings;

 (iii) The Independent Directors only received sitting fees.

-(iv) The Independent Directors contributed a lot in the Board and committeedeliberation and business and operation of the company and subsidiaries based on theirexperience and knowledge and Independent views.
+(iv) The Independent Directors contributed significantly in the Board and committeedeliberation and business and operations of the Company and subsidiaries based on theirexperience and knowledge and Independent views.

 (v) The Credit Policy Loan Policy and compliances were reviewed periodically;

-(vi) Risk Management Policy was implemented at all critical levels and monitored by theInternal Audit team who places report with the Board and Audit committee.
+(vi) Risk Management Policy was implemented at all critical levels and monitored by theInternal Audit team who places report with the Audit committee and Board.